 After Your Procedure

-Implantable ports are typically placed during a short, minor surgical procedure in an Interventional Radiology suite or Surgical suite.
-Once your port is placed, most facilities allow the port to be used right away for your treatment.
+Implantable ports are typically placed during a short, minor surgical procedure in an interventional radiology suite or surgical suite.
+Once the port is placed, it can usually be used right away for your treatment.

 How will your port be accessed?

-After the port is placed, your doctor or nurse will access the port when they need to give medicine, fluids or withdraw blood samples.
-The port will be accessed by placing a special needle, called a Huber needle or non-coring needle, into the port septum.
+After the port is placed, your healthcare provider will access the port when they need to give medicine, fluids or withdraw blood samples.
+The port will be accessed by placing a special needle, called a Huber needle or noncoring needle, into the port septum.

 Depending on the facility or your prescribed therapy, you may be sitting up in a chair or lying down on a bed for the procedure.
 You may feel a mild pricking when they put the needle into the port.
 This sensation often gets milder over time.
-Ask your doctor or nurse for more details as to what you should expect.
+Ask your healthcare provider for more details as to what you should expect.

 How to maintain your port?